ably/sdk-api-reference/descriptions.md

 ## class ConnectionDetails

-Contains any constraints a client should adhere to and provides additional metadata about a [`Connection`]{@link Connection}, such as if a request to [`publish()`]{@link Realtime#publish} a message that exceeds the maximum message size should be rejected immediately without communicating with Ably.
+Contains any constraints a client should adhere to and provides additional metadata about a [`Connection`]{@link Connection}, such as if a request to [`publish()`]{@link RealtimeClient#publish} a message that exceeds the maximum message size should be rejected immediately without communicating with Ably.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|